Art Terms and Definitions — T

 Value Scale

-In the realm of art, a value scale is a basic tool used by artists that helps them to organize and understand the concept of tonal values by depicting them in a grayscale format.
+In the art world, a value scale is an essential tool for artists.
+It assists in organizing and comprehending tonal values by representing them on a grayscale.
 For information on how to create a value scale, click the link.

 Vanishing Point